BNP Paribas: Post-financial crisis expansion

 BNP Paribas reached an agreement in December 2013 to acquire Rabobank's Polish unit BGZ Bank for around $1.4 billion.
+In 2013 BNP Paribas was awarded the Bank of the Year award by The International Financing Review ("IFR"), Thomson Reuters' leading financial industry publication.
 In September 2014, BNP completed the purchase of BGZ Bank for a final fee stated in the media to be $1.3 billion.